Melissa McBride: The Walking Dead

 McBride has received critical acclaim for her performance as Carol and won positive reviews from critics during Seasons 3, 4, and 5.
 Many critics praised McBride's performance in the Season 4 episode centered on her character, "The Grove".
 Others singled out Carol's actions in the Season 5 premiere, "No Sanctuary", which earned critical praise and positive fan reception.
 Despite the praise of some critics and a fan campaign, McBride did not receive a nomination for the 2014 Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series.
 However, she won the 40th Annual Saturn Award for Best Supporting Actress on Television, and was nominated for the 2014 Critics' Choice Television Award for Best Supporting Actress in a Drama Series for her performance in Season 4.
 In March 2015, McBride was nominated for a Fangoria Chainsaw Award for Best Leading Actress in a Television series, for her role as Carol.
 She once again won the Saturn Award for Best Supporting Actress on Television at the 41st Saturn Awards, for the second year in a row.

-McBride was set to reprise her role as Carol in a spin-off series centered on her and Daryl Dixon (played by Norman Reedus), following the conclusion of the 11th and final season of The Walking Dead, which is set to debut in 2023.
+McBride was set to reprise her role as Carol in a spin-off series centered on her and Daryl Dixon (played by Norman Reedus), following the conclusion of the 11th and final season of The Walking Dead, which was set to debut in 2023.
 In April 2022, it was reported that McBride dropped out of the series which was relocated to Europe, with AMC citing that McBride's decision to drop out was because it was "logistically untenable" for her to film in Europe.
+Despite this, she eventually returned to her roles as Carol as a special guest star for the final two episodes of The Walking Dead: Daryl Dixon season 1.
+In season 2, she returned to the show in a lead role and as executive producer; the show was also re-titled The Walking Dead: Daryl Dixon - The Book of Carol for that season.